Backround

 In order to promote consistency and steady progress, I ask that the whole semester be payed on the first lesson.

-A payment plan is available by paying in three post-dated checks that will be deposited on the first lesson, November 4th and December 15th.
+A payment plan is available by paying in three installments.

 Studio Policies